kumyarfn/demonstration-app/README.md

 ## Project status
 Project has been tested and all APIs work as desired.

+Sale APIs is not coded yet and Expired JWTs are not handled well.

-As of 9/10/2002 this project is going to stop.
+As of 9/10/2002 I'm gonna stop the improvement of this project.

 ## License